ssadedin/bazam/README.md

 ## Running it

-To get the help, you just execute the JAR file:
+To run Bazam from the jar file, just execute it using `java`:

 ```
 java -jar build/libs/bazam.jar
 ```

+See below for various examples of using Bazam.

 ## Simple Example